DmitrySemikin/Shiny/README.md

 Below is the list of traits of this library, which makes it different from similar projects:
  * Very low footprint
- * Implemented in C. So it can be used not only with pure C projects, but also on the systems, where C++ is not supported at all.
+ * Implemented in C. So not only can it be easily integrated into pure C projects, but it can also be used on systems, where C++ is not supported at all.
- * Intended to be usable with more or less any modern and not so modern compilers on more or less any system/os (If you discover any problems, please, report them).
+ * Intended to be usable with more or less any modern and not so modern compilers on more or less any system/OS (If you discover any problems, please, report them).
  * Really easy to start with.
 (TODO: Write instructions for this)